EliteSo/IPBUserAPI/README.md

 IPBUserAPI
 ==========
 IPB User API is an api that was designed for use in The Elite Patch in conjunction with an IPB based forum.
+Currently it allows a user to authenticate using an ipb forum login.
+This will be updated often and future updates include the ability to get an avatar, and specific details about a user.
+This API may be useful when one wants to interface their forums with a program written in a different language..

 Changelog
 ==========